bjd1412/Your_Fitness_Manager-CLI/README.md

-# Phase 3 CLI+ORM Project Template
+# Welcome To Your Fitness Manager

-## Learning Goals
+## How To Use

-- Discuss the basic directory structure of a CLI.
+- Your Fitness Manager is very simple to use, just follow the prompts on screen to view, create, and delete your training types and exercises.
 - Outline the first steps in building a CLI.

 ---